yuuka-kanakubo/YKANA/README.md

 2) "-output_dir" is used to name directory for output.

-3) "--input_path" specifies path to input files.
+3) "-input_path" specifies path to input files.

 4) "--ext" specifies extension of the input files. ex. "--ext .txt"

 --------------------------------------------------------------------